 Baker discusses how the most common processes businesses use to price products are backward, flawed, and designed to fail.

 They start with thinking about the product or service then derive a price out of the production cost.
-Finally, they consider the value it offers before examining what the customer needs are.
+Then, they consider the value it offers before finally examining what the customer needs are.

-Indeed, that’s selfish; thinking about your needs before others.
-And it’s the worst thing you can do in a business.
-Our societies are way advanced now, and people are spoilt of choice.
+Indeed, it’s selfish to think about your needs before others.
+And it’s a bad strategy to have in a business.
+Markets are way advanced now, and people are spoilt of choice.

-If you mess up a little, your competitor is on the roadside with his Lambo door open ready to pick up your prospect, and she’ll run to his arms like she’d seen a ghost.
+If you fail to satisfy your customers, your competitor is on the roadside ready to pick them up, and they will run to his arms like they had seen a ghost.

 To begin with, understand that most customers make decisions out of emotion because they don’t know how much a product or service should cost.
-Once purchased, they justify their decision intellectually.
+Once purchased, they justify their decision logically.

-So as the clever digital marketer I assume you are or should be, your goal is to get to them in the emotional realm and appeal to their needs and wants.
+So as a digital marketer, your goal is to get to them in the emotional realm and appeal to their needs.

 When users visit a company’s website, one of the first things they want to check out after understanding the services offered is the pricing.
-I, for one, check the landing page and jump straight to the pricing page, where I scroll until I see the prices.
-Only then do I consider finding out what value it offers.
+I, for one, check the landing page and jump straight to the pricing page.
+Only then will I consider finding out what value it offers.

-So your pricing ought to be well thought out to captivate your customers and make them want to learn more.
-And setting prices is not a cinch.
+So your pricing ought to be well thought out to resonate with your ideal customers and make them want to learn more.
+And setting prices is no cinch.
 You can select a price so high that it cuts most prospective customers or a price so low that you leave money on the table.